 The British advance went well at first but fighting for Hill 112 took all day and Maltot changed hands several times.
 On 11 July, counter-attacks by the 9th SS Panzer Division Hohenstaufen, 10th SS Panzer Division Frundsberg and the schwere-SS Panzer Battalion 102 in the afternoon, forced the British off the top of Hill 112 to positions on the north-facing slope.
 The operation was a tactical failure for VIII Corps but a strategic success for the Allies, attrition having reduced the II SS Panzer Corps to a condition from which it never recovered.
 British operations of the Second Battle of the Odon conducted in the Odon valley continued in July and the 53rd (Welsh) Infantry Division occupied Hill 112 almost unopposed on 4 August, after the Germans withdrew during Operation Cobra and Operation Bluecoat further west.
 A stone memorial to the 43rd Division was built on the hill in the late 1940s.

-Both William Arthur Nuttall and William Thomas Campden Freeth were first buried, probably on the day they died, at Evrecy, and then reburied at Banneville-la- Campagne War Cemetery on the 25th January 1946.
-See the Commonwealth War Graves Commission Concentration Report Forms below.
-Please click on the link to read William Thomas Campden Freeth’s story.
+William was first buried, probably on the day he died, at Evrecy, see the battle notes below, and then reburied at Banneville-la- Campagne War Cemetery on the 25th January 1946.

 On 17 July the battle continued and was still raging in the Evrecy area, particularly at Mondeville farm, and the Germans counterattacked with the SS Panzer-Division Hohenstaufen and the SS-Panzergrenadier Regiment 22 (10.
 SS Panzer-Division Frundsberg), preventing the British from controlling the sector.
 During the fighting for the liberation of Evrecy and the taking of the 113 mark of 16 to 17 July 1944, 120 soldiers of the 158th Infantry Brigade are killed.